clubdeck/clubdeck.github.io/index.md

 layout: default
 ---

-# Clubdeck : CH meets desktop
+# Clubdeck : 👋Clubhouse ❤️ desktop

 Clubdeck is **not** affiliated with Clubhouse.
 Yet, our enthusiasm for Clubhouse, combined with a few nights and week-ends spent in font of a computer ended up with Clubdeck, a